The Birth of a Nation: Part 2: Reconstruction

-Congressman Stoneman leaves to avoid being connected with Lt.
-Gov. Lynch's crackdown.
-Elsie, learning of Dr. Cameron's arrest, goes to Lynch to plead for his release.
-Lynch, who had been lusting after Elsie, tries to force her to marry him, which causes her to faint.
+Congressman Stoneman, Elsie's father, leaves to avoid being connected with Lynch's crackdown.
+Elsie, learning of Dr. Cameron's arrest, visits Lynch to plead for his release.
+Lynch, who lusts after Elsie, tries to force her to marry him, which causes her to faint.
 Stoneman returns, causing Elsie to be placed in another room.
-At first Stoneman is happy when Lynch tells him he wants to marry a white woman, but he is then angered when Lynch tells him that it is Stoneman's own daughter that he wishes to marry (against her will).
-Undercover Klansman spies go to get help when they discover Elsie's plight after she breaks a window and cries out for help.
-Elsie falls unconscious again and revives while gagged and being bound.
+Stoneman is initially happy when Lynch says that he wants to marry a white woman, but he is then angered when Lynch says that he wishes to marry Elsie.
+She breaks a window and cries out for help, getting the attention of undercover Klansman spies.
 The Klan gathered together, with Ben leading them, ride in to gain control of the town.
 When news about Elsie reaches Ben, he and others go to her rescue.
-Elsie frees her mouth and screams for help.
-Lynch is captured.
-Victorious, the Klansmen celebrate in the streets.
-Meanwhile, Lynch's militia surrounds and attacks the hut where the Camerons are hiding.
-The Klansmen, with Ben at their head, race in to save them just in time.
-The next election day, blacks find a line of mounted and armed Klansmen just outside their homes and are intimidated into not voting.
+Lynch is captured while his militia attacks the hut where the Camerons are hiding.
+However, the Klansmen, with Ben at their head, save them.
+The next election day upon exiting a hotel, black men find a line of mounted and armed Klansmen outside and are intimidated into not voting.
+Margaret Cameron marries Phil Stoneman and Elsie Stoneman marries Ben Cameron.

-The film concludes with a double wedding as Margaret Cameron marries Phil Stoneman and Elsie Stoneman marries Ben Cameron.
-The masses are shown oppressed by a giant warlike figure who gradually fades away.
-The scene shifts to another group finding peace under the image of Jesus Christ.
-The penultimate title is: "Dare we dream of a golden day when the bestial War shall rule no more.
-But instead—the gentle Prince in the Hall of Brotherly Love in the City of Peace."